-Rob Mitchell (@robdmitchell) is an Australian emergency physician working between the Alfred Hospital Emergency & Trauma Centre in Melbourne, Victoria and Lifeflight Retrieval Medicine in Cairns, Queensland.
-He has a strong interest in global emergency care, having previously completed Australian Volunteers for International Development (AVID) assignments in Papua New Guinea (PNG) and Solomon Islands.
+Rob Mitchell (@robdmitchell) is an emergency and retrieval physician at the Alfred Hospital Emergency & Trauma Centre in Melbourne.
+He has a strong interest in global emergency care (GEC), having previously completed Australian Volunteers for International Development assignments in Papua New Guinea (PNG) and Solomon Islands.

 In addition to his clinical responsibilities, Rob is Deputy Chair of the Australasian College for Emergency Medicine GEC Committee and faculty for the Alfred Health/Monash University Capacity Building in GEC program.
 He is involved with emergency care capacity development projects across PNG, Solomon Islands and Vanuatu, and has contributed to a number of COVID-19 response initiatives focussed on the Pacific region.